A Play Money Whitepaper

 The best climate founders seek out Andrew for his expertise.
 He has a deep thesis in the space, a strong network, a clear rubric for picking companies, and a track record of improving their trajectory when he gets involved.
 The companies he finds need bigger checks than he can write on his own.

-Four months on Play Money, he’s moved $500K into his top climate bets with fund-caliber economics — carry and management fees that match or exceed what a traditional fund structure would deliver.
-His capital base grows with every deal — not just from investors he brings, but from the platform’s own growth matching new investors to his track record.
-He could turn this into a fund if he wanted to.
+In four months on Play Money, he’s moved $500K into his top climate bets with fund-caliber economics.
+He’s earned carry and management fees that match or exceed what a traditional fund structure would deliver.
+His capital base grows with every deal.
+Not just from the investors he brings, but from the platform’s own growth and ability to match new investors to his judgment.
+He could pivot to raise a fund if he wanted to.
 But why would he?

 He spends his time finding companies and helping them win.
 The platform handles everything else.